e-landeros/mycontactsapp/README.md

 ###My contacts application built with angular seed.
 This has user authentications and full CRUD functionality to store and update Contacts.
 It uses bower as a package manager and node.
+I was practicing applications development using  Angular 1, ng-routes and connecting the application to Firebase DB through its API and the firebase angular service.

 ### just clone and  run " NPM start" in Terminal